This explainer was last updated April 21, 2023.

 Types of voting technologies

-Historically, five types of voting machines used at least somewhere in the United States: hand-counted paper, mechanical lever machines, punch-card machines, scanned paper ballots, and direct-recording electronic devices (Figure 1).
+Historically, five types of voting machines have been used at least somewhere in the United States: hand-counted paper, mechanical lever machines, punch-card machines, scanned paper ballots, and direct-recording electronic devices (Figure 1).
 However, there is great variability within each type in terms of how each is used.

 - Hand-counted paper ballots are marked by hand, usually with an X indicating the voter’s choice next to a candidate.
 Ballots are then counted by hand, usually in the precinct where they were cast.
 Nowadays, hand-counted paper ballots are rarely used in the United States; they are more common in other countries, especially those that typically have only one race on the ballot at a time.